Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Introduction

 To this end we extend the wiretap-GP analogy to multiuser broadcasting scenarios.
-Given a wiretap broadcast channel (WTBC) $p_{Y_1,Y_2,Z|X}$ (Fig. \ref{FIG:WT-GP-BC_intro}(a)), with two legitimate receivers observing $Y_1$ and $Y_2$ and one eavesdropper that intercepts $Z$, an analogous GP broadcast channel (GPBC), shown in Fig. \ref{FIG:WT-GP-BC_intro}(b), is constructed by: \begin{enumerate} \item Converting the eavesdropper's observation $\mathbf{Z}$ to an independently and identically distributed (i.i.d.) state sequence with some appropriate distribution; \item Non-causally revealing the state sequence to the encoder; \item Setting $p_{Y_1,Y_2|X,Z}$ (the conditional marginal of the WTBC's transition probability, with $Z$ in the role of the state) as the GPBC's transition kernel. \end{enumerate} The aforementioned relation between good sequences of codes for analogous WTBCs and GPBCs remains valid.
-This allows capitalizing on known GPBC capacity results to derive converse bounds for their analogous WTBC.
+Fix a wiretap broadcast channel (WTBC) $p_{Y_1,Y_2,Z|X}$ (Fig.~\ref{FIG:WT-GP-BC_intro}(a)), with two legitimate receivers observing $Y_1$ and $Y_2$ and one eavesdropper that intercepts $Z$.
+Our stealth-wiretap codes for the WTBC ensure reliability, security and stealth \cite{Kramer_EffectiveSecrecy2014,endo2014reliability}.
+Specifically, the latter requires that the distribution of the eavesdropper's observation sequence $\mathbf{Z}$ is asymptotically indistinguishable from some target product measure $q_Z^n$.
+Fixing a stealth-wiretap code for the WTBC, an analogous GP broadcast channel (GPBC), shown in Fig.~\ref{FIG:WT-GP-BC_intro}(b), is constructed~by: \begin{enumerate} \item Converting the eavesdropper's observation $\mathbf{Z}$ to an independently and identically distributed (i.i.d.) state sequence, whose distribution is specified by the WTBC stealth condition; \item Non-causally revealing the state sequence to the encoder; \item Setting $p_{Y_1,Y_2|X,Z}$ (the conditional marginal of the WTBC's transition probability, with $Z$ in the role of the state) as the GPBC's transition kernel. \end{enumerate} The aforementioned claim relating good sequences of codes for analogous WTBCs and GPBCs remains valid in this extended framework.
+Through this relation we can capitalize on known GPBC capacity results to derive converse bounds for their analogous WTBCs.